jmussman/lambdaone-aws-python/README.md

     * Add the Microsoft "Python extension for Visual Studio Code".
     This should also add the Microsoft "Python Debugger extension for Visual Studio Code", but if it does not make sure this is added too.
-* Docker, if it is required to run and/or test the project in a Docker container.
+* Docker, if it is required to run and/or test the project in a Docker container, and for deployment as a conmtainer.
+If you are using Microsoft Windows, MacOS, or Linux locally, consider installing [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+* AWS CLI, if it is required to deploy the project.
+* Zip (Winzip, etc.) if it is required to deploy the project as a zip file.

 #### Instructions